buepro/typo3-pizpalue/Documentation/User/Various.rst

 Data from type getText
 ======================

-The `getText data type <https://docs.typo3.org/typo3cms/TyposcriptReference/DataTypes/Index.html#gettext>`__ allows to get various data from a web site.
+The `getText data type <https://docs.typo3.org/typo3cms/TyposcriptReference/DataTypes/Index.html#gettext>`__ has been enabled for the RTE editor.
+It allows to get various data from a web site.
 As an example a translated text might be retrieved depending on the currently selected page language.
-For this users might reference data by using curly brackets within the editor (`see example <https://www.pizpalue.buechler.pro/das-plus/gestaltung/attribute/wissenswertes>`__):
+For this users might reference data by using curly brackets within the editor
+(`see example <https://www.pizpalue.buechler.pro/das-plus/gestaltung/attribute/wissenswertes>`__):

 .. figure:: ../Images/User/InlineLocalization.jpg